S. 2314: SHARKED Act of 2025

 What does S. 2314 actually do?

-It makes the Commerce Department create a Shark Depredation Task Force, study why sharks are taking more catch, and report to Congress every 2 years for up to 7 years.
+It orders the Commerce Department to create a Shark Depredation Task Force, study why sharks are taking more catch, recommend management strategies, and report to Congress every 2 years for up to 7 years.

-Does S. 2314 change shark protections or endangered species law?
+Does S. 2314 weaken shark or endangered species protections?

 No. The bill says Commerce keeps the same authority it already has under existing endangered species and fisheries laws.
-This bill adds research and coordination, not a rewrite of those rules.
+It adds research and coordination, not a rewrite of those rules — and it sets no culling mandate.

-Yes.
-One of the bill's named research priorities is techniques to reduce harmful shark-human interactions, including non-lethal deterrents.
+Maybe, eventually.
+One of the seven named research priorities is techniques to reduce harmful shark interactions, including developing and testing non-lethal deterrents.
+The task force studies and recommends; it does not deploy anything itself.

 Who would sit on the Shark Depredation Task Force?

-It would include regional fishery council representatives, marine fisheries commissions, coastal state agencies, the National Marine Fisheries Service, and experts in migratory species, shark behavior, and shark ecology.
+Representatives from each regional fishery council, the marine fisheries commissions, coastal-state agencies, and the National Marine Fisheries Service, plus experts in migratory species, shark behavior, and shark ecology.

 Based on S. 2314 bill text